Make PE Fun for All

 APU’s School of Behavioral and Applied Sciences values the importance of developing programs of distinction and academic integrity.
 The university is accredited by the WASC Senior College and University Commission (WSCUC).
-Azusa Pacific University offers teacher education programs approved by the California Commission on Teacher Credentialing (CTC), authorizing elementary and secondary school teaching, and the National Council for the Accreditation for Teacher Education (NCATE).
+Azusa Pacific University offers teacher education programs approved by the California Commission on Teacher Credentialing (CTC), authorizing elementary and secondary school teaching, and the National Council for the Accreditation for Teacher Education (NCATE), which is transitioning to the Council for the Accreditation of Educator Preparation (CAEP).